 Users desired an accessible native mobile app.
 However, Parks Canada requires digital products to be accessible on any device.
 Users can be taught to bookmark the HTML5 Web app as an icon on their smartphone home screen.

 Users said they would like the option to enable or disable notifications via e-mail, text or push (native app only) for updates of the closure status, forecasted avalanche control, and weather system.

 This project was delivered on time, on budget and within scope.
-As a Government department, Parks Canada is not able to provide testimonials or endorsements for contract work.
+As a Government department, Parks Canada is not able to provide a comprehensive testimonials or endorsement for contract work.
 The client was very pleased with the the entire process of working together and the final deliverable, which included a research presentation and report.
 The WIS Web app is currently being designed and developed.
 We are supporting this with iterative usability testing.